What is Chapter 13 Bankruptcy?

 Additionally, your debts must not be too high.
 The current accepted limit is $465,275 for unsecured debts and $1,395,875 for secured debts.

-If you don’t meet one or more of these qualifications, our lawyers can still help you find the right bankruptcy plan for your needs.
+If you don’t meet one or more of these qualifications, our Chapter 13 bankruptcy attorneys can still help you find the right bankruptcy plan for your needs.

 Considering filing for Chapter 13 bankruptcy?
-Make an appointment for a free initial consultation with a Mobile Chapter 13 lawyer by contacting us online or dialing (251) 241-5234.
+Make an appointment for a free initial consultation with our Mobile Chapter 13 bankruptcy attorney.
+Contact us online or dial (251) 241-5234 today!

 To put it simply, Chapter 13 bankruptcy is a repayment plan.
 It’s for reorganization.
 It helps you pay off your secured debts without losing them.
 This means no foreclosure, no repossession, no wage garnishment, and debt consolidation.